+Prerequisite: Honours registration in Early Modern Studies and enrolment

+Programme

-Format: Individual instruction Prerequisite: Honours registration in Early Modern Studies and permission of the instructor and the Director of the Programme Restriction: Students must have completed at least two years of university study (minimum 60 credit hours) prior to enrolment
+Restriction: Students must have completed at least two years of

 EMSP 3610.03: Studies in Early Modern Subjectivities

 In this course, students will explore a focused topic in an interdisciplinary context.
 Topics vary each year.
 Some of the topics are "Empirical Selves and Transcendental Selves in German Idealism", "Freedom and Necessity in Enlightenment debates about the Self", "Self Portrait in Literature and the Visual Arts", and "Reformation and Subjectivity in Early Modern Thought".